turnkeylinux-apps/nextcloud/README.rst

 - ownCloud configurations:

-   - Installed from upstream source code to /var/www/owncloud
+   - Installed from ownCloud debian repository to /var/www/owncloud

 - SSL support out of the box.
 - `PHPMyAdmin`_ administration frontend for MySQL (listening on port